Columbia Alpine Action Omni-Heat Review

 We don't find this jacket particularly comfortable.
 The materials feel heavy and stiff, and the fit is snug.
 Our testers found that this jacket fits on the small side and as we mentioned above, it's impossible to zip up all the way if you're trying to put your hood up with a helmet - or if you are wearing extra layers like a buff.
 We also think the hemline is quite short.
 This jacket may be well suited for someone who is shorter and prefers short hemlines.

 This is not the Alpine Action's strong suit.
 It is a pretty generic-looking jacket that does not have a particularly flattering cut.
 We prefer jackets with fun color combinations and long hemlines to cover your bottom with a flattering silhouette.
-Our favorite jackets in the style department are the Armada Stadium and the Flylow Billie Coat.

 The Alpine Action does come with all the standard ski features like a powder skirt and pass pocket.
 There's a pocket for goggles, plus an internal pocket with a headphone gasket if you plug in at the resort.